 You need to engage the relevant audiences on Facebook, and bring them to your site with highly-converting ads.

 Aim for different market positions on each, so that you can see what resonates with your audience.
-Maybe they care more about your product being lightweight, or they want to know that it’s built out of recycled materials.
+Maybe they care more about your product being lightweight or want to know that it’s built out of recycled materials.

 Rewrite your copy, and present your product using these different angles, and then choose the one that works best.